-Accused hit-and-run driver says he doesn’t know victims
+SUV driver arraigned in Portland crash that injured 3 pedestrians

 - ABC cancels 'Roseanne' following star's racist tweet

+- Canada to buy major pipeline to ensure it gets built VIEW

-The women continue to receive treatment at a Portland hospital.
+The women are being treated at a Portland hospital.